icalles1998/2018-colab-FernandoGonzalez/Algorithms for Robots/Parallax Servomotor Odometry/description.md

   ```
   At first, we save  in the parameters 'timeHigh' with sentence ``timeHigh = pulse_in(Encoder, 1)`` and 'timeLow' with sentence ``timeLow = pulse_in(Encoder, 0)`` the time that signal is on High and Low.
 The Raspberry GPIO pins are digital, so, when signal is High, it is being receiving ones, and when signal is Low, it is being receiving zeros. the time signal is High or Low can be knows by the function 'pulse_in'.
 That function receive like paremeter, the Raspberry pin where it is being reading and, the bit wich represents the signal value we can measure (High = 1 and Low = 0).
 So, We are going to see how the function 'pulse_in' is.
+At sentence "dutyCycle = (DutyScale * timeHigh) / timeCycle" we are calculating the duty cycle as quotient of 'timeHIGH' and 'timeCycle'.